Devolution: Spain

+In 2010 the Constitutional Court ruled that referendums of any kind, defined as measuring the public opinion of all voting citizens (apellatio ad populum) can't be held without government approval.

 On December 12, 2013, the Catalan Government announced that a referendum would be held on self-determination.
 The central government of Spain considers that a binding referendum is unconstitutional and cannot be held.
 On October 1, 2017, the regional government held a referendum despite having been declared illegal by the Spanish courts.
 Subsequently, several leaders were arrested and imprisoned on charges of "sedition" and "rebellion".
 The regional president fled to Brussels, but has so far escaped extradition as those offenses are not part of Belgian law or the European Arrest Warrant.
 On December 21, 2017, fresh elections were held in which pro-independence parties held a slim majority and a broad coalition of constitutionalist parties expressed disappointment and concern for the future.

 United Kingdom

 In the United Kingdom, devolved government was created for Northern Ireland in 1921 by the Government of Ireland Act 1920, for Wales and Scotland in September 1997 following simple majority referendums, and in London in May 1998.
 Between 1998 and 1999, the Scottish Parliament, Senedd (Welsh Parliament), Northern Ireland Assembly and London Assembly were established by law.
 The Campaign for an English Parliament, which supports English devolution (i.e. the establishment of a separate English parliament or assembly) was formed in 1998.

 A referendum was held in Scotland on 18 September 2014 which asked citizens whether Scotland should be an independent country.
 By a margin of approximately 55 percent to 45 percent, people living in Scotland rejected the proposal.
 The leaders of the three largest British political parties pledged on 16 September 2014 a new devolution settlement for Scotland in the event of a No vote, promising to deliver "faster, safer and better change", and as a result of this vote and promises made during the referendum campaign, British Prime Minister David Cameron announced plans to devolve additional powers to the Scottish government, the nature of which would be determined by the Smith Commission.
 These powers were subsequently transferred in the Scotland Act 2016.
 Following the outcome of the Brexit vote on 23 June 2016, calls for further devolution have been raised, including differential membership of the European single market for the devolved areas of the United Kingdom.

 The Yorkshire Party is a regionalist political party in Yorkshire, a historic county of England.
 Founded in 2014, it campaigns for the establishment of a devolved Yorkshire Assembly within the UK, with powers over education, environment, transport and housing.
-In the 2021 West Yorkshire mayoral election, the Yorkshire Party came 3rd, ahead of major parties.
+In the 2021 West Yorkshire mayoral election, the Yorkshire Party came 3rd.